 Space Foundation is a nonprofit advocate organization founded in 1983, offering a gateway to education, information and collaboration for space exploration and space-inspired industries that drive the global space ecosystem.

-To be the preeminent advocate and gateway for lifelong education, trusted information, and seamless collaboration for all people and organizations engaging in space exploration and space-inspired industries that drive the global space ecosystem.
+To be the preeminent advocate and gateway for lifelong education, trusted information, and seamless collaboration for all people and organizations engaging in space exploration and space-inspired industries that define the global space ecosystem.

 World Class International Organization

 We are committed to excellence in all we do.
 We will maintain a foundation recognized as one of the best non-profit organizations to work for.
 We are committed to our employees’ professional development.
 We will ensure employees have the tools, training, and motivation to accomplish their jobs.
 We will promote and recruit the best-qualified people.
 We will develop a dedicated cadre of volunteers who support our vision, mission, and programs.
 We will encourage a diverse workplace.
 We will provide a work atmosphere that is safe, healthy, and conscious of family and community interests.

 In 1983, a small group of visionary leaders in Colorado Springs saw a need to establish an organization that could, in a non-partisan, objective and fair manner, bring together the various sectors of America's developing space community and serve as a credible source of information for a broad audience - from space professionals to the general public.
 The Space Foundation was founded March 21, 1983, as an IRS 501(c)(3) organization "to foster, develop and promote, among the citizens of the United States of America and among other people of the world ... a greater understanding and awareness ... of the practical and theoretical utilization of space ... for the benefit of civilization and the fostering of a peaceful and prosperous world."